Assistant Professor of Management

 Professor Exequiel Hernandez studies global networks and the internationalization of firms.
 He is especially interested in how firms grow through the establishment of subsidiaries in foreign countries and through the formation of alliances and other types of network ties with foreign partners.
 Zeke's research deals with two related challenges firms must manage as they grow in this manner: creating and transferring knowledge across units scattered throughout multiple parts of the world and dealing with competitive threats from rivals in multiple locations.
-He has published in top tier journals such as Administrative Science Quarterly, Organization Science, and Strategic Management Journal.
+He has published in top tier journals such as Administrative Science Quarterly, Organization Science, Strategic Management Journal, and Academy of Management Journal.

 Zeke received his PhD from the University of Minnesota in 2011.
 Prior to joining Wharton, he was a professor at the Olin Business School of Washington University in St. Louis for two years.
 He teaches the Global Strategy course in the MBA program.